okelly4408/MITSubmission/ProjectDescription.md

 MITSubmission
 =============

-This contains all of the described parts of my project including interactive level of detai, GPU generated heightmaps, Sobel filter normal mapping for lighting, and real-time atmospheric scattering
+This contains all of the described parts of my project including interactive level of detail, GPU generated heightmaps, Sobel filter normal mapping for lighting, and real-time atmospheric scattering
 All code is in Java with the use of the JMonkey3D Graphics Library.
 The project "Original Planetary Code" represenets the base from which this project developed.
 It contains the original elevation algorithms as well as a primitive subdivision algorithm which has become obsolete with the creation of my dynamic level of detail algorithm.
 This project uses Java3D as its graphics library.